cruzdb/zlog/doc/index.rst

     ./install-deps.sh

 Once the dependencies have been installed the tree can be built using ``cmake``.
-By default only the in-memory storage backend will be built.
+By default only the LMDB storage backend will be built.
 This is suitable for development and testing, but in order to run ZLog in production a distributed storage engine such as Ceph should be used.